Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Introduction

 \subsection{Main Contributions}

+The main contributions of this paper are summarized as follows.

+\begin{enumerate} \item We show the ML performance approaches the MWUB as the SNR goes to infinity by proving that both the upper bound and the lower bound of the ML performance approach the MWUB.
+Then, we derive the normalized deviation of the MWUB from the ML performance when the MWD and the SNR are given by introducing a looser union bound which concentrates the full distance spectrum on the small weight distribution.

-In this paper, we introduce a new concept named partial MWD to evaluate the influence of each synthetic channel on MWD.
-Based on the partial MWD, we design an ordered and nested reliability sequence, namely MWD sequence, to improve the ML performance of polar codes and apply fast construction without the original channel information.
-Then, due to the limited list size of SCL decoding in practice, we establish a relationship between the list size and the ML performance and propose a heuristic and greedy construction method named bit grouping reorder based MWD (BGR-MWD) algorithm to construct polar codes with SCL decoding.
+\item We introduce a new concept on the synthetic channels of polar codes, named partial MWD, which is used to evaluate the influence of each synthetic channel on the MWD when the information bit is transmitted in the synthetic channel.
+Then, based on the partial MWD, we order the synthetic channels and obtain a nested construction sequence independently of channel information, called MWD sequence.
+Finally, we prove that the MWD sequence is the optimum sequence evaluated by MWUB for polar codes obeying PO.

-The main contributions of this paper can be summarized as follows.

-\begin{enumerate} \item We first introduce a new concept on the synthetic channels of polar codes, named partial MWD, which is used to evaluate the influence of each synthetic channel on the MWD when the information bit is transmitted in the synthetic channel.
-Then, on the basis of the partial MWD, we order the synthetic channels and obtain a construction sequence unrelated to the original channel information, called MWD sequence.
-Finally, we prove that the MWD sequence is nested and the polar codes constructed by the MWD sequence have the optimum ML performance compared with traditional construction methods. \item A heuristic and greedy BGR-MWD algorithm is proposed to approach the ML performance of polar codes under SCL decoding with limited list size.
-To design the BGR-MWD algorithm, we first establish a relationship between the list size and the ML performance by the entropy of the synthetic channels transmitting information bits, named entropy constraint.
-Then, the BGR-MWD algorithm divides the synthetic channels into several groups according to the partial MWD and greedily reorders the synthetic channels in some groups until the information set satisfies the entropy constraint.
-We propose two reorder methods in this paper.
-The first is based on the entropy of the synthetic channels.
-The second uses the PW sequence to reorder the synthetic channels in order to improve the practicability of the BGR-MWD algorithm.
+\item A heuristic and greedy entropy constraint bit-swapping (ECBS) algorithm is proposed to improve the performance of polar codes under SCL decoding with limited list size.
+To design the ECBS algorithm, we establish a relationship between the list size and the MWUB by the entropies of the synthetic channels transmitting information bits, namely entropy constraint.
+In the ECBS algorithm, the information set is initialized by the MWD sequence.
+Then, we set the swapping range by the partial MWD and swap information bit and frozen bit greedily to make the information set satisfy the entropy constraint.

 \end{enumerate}